gradienthealth/pydicom-3/examples/metadata_processing/README.txt

 Metadata processing
 -------------------

-These examples illustrates the processing available in pydicom to modify the metadata of DICOM data.
+These examples illustrates the processing available in pydicom3 to modify the metadata of DICOM data.